astropy/astropy/docs/development/workflow/development_workflow.rst

 * Make frequent commits, and always include a commit message.
 Each commit should represent one logical set of changes.
 * Ask on the `astropy-dev mailing list`_ if you get stuck.
+* Never merge changes from ``astropy/master`` into your feature branch.
+If changes in the development version require changes to our code you can :ref:`rebase`.

 In addition there are a couple of `git` naming conventions used in this
 document: